Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 About the Aggressor Fleet

 The Aggressor Fleet is a worldwide household name in luxury liveaboard diving.
 With 16 yachts in 19 carefully selected locations, they offer a high-end diving experience with a consistent standard of quality and comfort.
 American service on board is provided to perfection: from hospitality and safety to culinary enjoyment and table service at dinner – you really won’t be short of anything.
-In addition, everything is also included, even local beers and wines.
+In addition, everything is also included, even the local beers and wines.
 That’s unique on a liveaboard.

 Aggressor is known for its professional crew with service high on its agenda, spacious and comfortable cabins and a tightly organized dive program.
 Between dives, you’ll enjoy sun, rest and all the luxuries you’d expect from a high-end liveaboard.